October 27, 2020

-When filling out the Free Application for Federal Student Aid (FAFSA) for the first time, you may have several pressing questions.
-One of them is: are you an independent or dependent student?
-There’s no one-size-fits-all answer to this question, and your response can significantly impact how much federal financial aid you’ll be eligible to receive.
-Learn more about what goes into these classifications, how they can affect your assistance, and changing your status if it doesn’t accurately reflect your situation.
+Filling out the Free Application for Federal Student Aid (FAFSA), may leave you with several pressing questions.
+Specifically, people often question whether they’re independent vs. dependent.
+There’s no common answer to this question that works perfectly for everyone.
+Your response can significantly impact how much federal financial aid you’ll be eligible to receive.
+It’s important to learn more about what goes into these classifications and how it can affect you in your specific situation.

 What Difference Does Independent vs. Dependent Make?

 The FAFSA uses a student’s independent vs. dependent status to calculate how much aid the student needs.
 This aid can often take the form of grants, subsidized loans, or unsubsidized loans.
 In general, students classified as “dependent” will qualify for less federal aid because the government assumes their parents or guardians will help them with college costs.
 (This assumption is what lies behind the “expected family contribution” (EFC) generated on the FAFSA).
 Independent students may qualify for more federal aid, this includes those who are older, married, or with a child, .